Input data format and structure

 • A subdirectory named delete may be present.
 Each file directly under batch_root/delete is taken as a text file of id records with one id in each line.

-• All other directories and files are ignored.
+• All other subdirectories are not allowed.

 Input data processing